andrew-edwards/empirical-dyn-mod/README.md

 **rEDM_ tutorial.r** - the R code that goes with the tutorial in **rEDM_tutorial.html**

+**rEDM_tutorial-ame.r** - Andy adding notes and extra commands to understand the code better. **Work through this in the working group**.

 **rEDMplay.r** - Bits of code to play with to help understand **rEDM** and try and create some examples, although now testing **rEDM_tutorial.r**.

-So now test if the tutorial code **rEDM_tutorial.r** works okay.
+So now test if the tutorial code **rEDM_ tutorial.r** works okay.
 And test whether it does reproduce the results in the vignette **rEDM_tutorial.html**, and helps understanding of the methods.

 ##code/codeYe15reproduce/